sathya-mithra-k/Problem_Solving_HackerRank/README.md

 3.Addition of two Big Numbers.<br/>
 4.Absolute difference of the main diagonal and the other diagonal.<br/>
 5.finding the ratio of positive numbers, negative numbers and zeroes in a array.<br/>
-6.printing a stair case pattern
+6.printing a stair case pattern.
+7.Finding the number of candles with max length among the placed candle on a birthday cake.